maximdanilchenko/aiochclient/docs/source/install-docs.rst

 ::

    $ pip install -r dev-requirements/dev-requirements.txt
-   $ sphinx-build -b html -d build/doctrees docs build/html
+   $ sphinx-build -b html -d build/doctrees docs/source build/html

 The files will be saved to the `build` directory.
 You can view these files